 The average length of Invisalign treatment is 12 to 16 months, according to Trinity Orthodontics, early phase treatment in children can often be accomplished in 6-8 months.
 Treatment time and outcome can be affected by how experienced the orthodontist is treating kids with Invisalign and how compliant the child is during treatment.

 Dr Bryan Nelson of Trinity Orthodontics is the top Invisalign provider in the Rocky Mountain Region.

-For more information about Invisalign for your kids and teenagers or to schedule an initial consultation, visit trinityorthodontics.com.
+For more information about Invisalign for your kids and teenagers or to request an initial consultation, visit contact our team today.